Imfinzi

 Small cell lung cancer

-In another main study of 805 patients with extensive-stage small cell lung cancer, patients given Imfinzi together with chemotherapy lived on average for 13 months compared with 10 months for those given chemotherapy alone.
+In a main study of 805 patients with extensive-stage small cell lung cancer, patients given Imfinzi together with chemotherapy lived on average for 13 months compared with 10 months for those given chemotherapy alone.

 Biliary tract cancer